muhai-project/chronographer/README.md

         python experiments_run/run_all_search.py -t <type-system> -e experiments_run/all-search-events.csv
         ```

+### 5.2 Event-centric KG Population

-For the narrative graph generation experiments, we extracted the data that we needed from the search experiments, and created a new folder, `data_ng_building`.
+For the event-centric KG generation experiments, we extracted the data that we needed from the search experiments, and created a new folder, `data_ng_building`.

 * Extracting data
     * Python script: `get_data_ng_building.py`.
 There are some parameters to change in PARAMS (start and end date of experiments, folder_gs if different)